 1.3a This question is directed at the means of collection from the sources listed in question 1.2.
 Information may be collected directly from an individual, received via electronic transmission from another system, or created by the system itself.
 Specifically, is information collected through technologies or other technologies used in the storage or transmission of information in identifiable form?
-Remote Access Protocol (RAP) information is collected from the below sources

-Active Directory - For AD communication, RAP utilizes "Principal Context" with Secure Socket Layer as part of the constructor's Context Option.
+VA Microsoft (MS) Active Directory (AD) Assessing (1001): For AD communication, RAP utilizes "Principal Context" with SSL as part of the constructor's Context Option.
 Each "User Principal" and "Group Principal" context is then established within the construct of the "Principal Context", thus ensuring all the communication between the client and AD is private and encrypted.

-Identify and Access Management - RAP API transfers data via Hypertext Transfer Protocol (HTTP), utilizing a single domain SSL certificate that cryptographically establishes an encrypted link the web server and a browser.
+Identity and Access Management (IAM): RAP API transfers data via TLS, utilizing a single domain SSL certificate that cryptographically establishes an encrypted link the web server and a browser.
 This link ensures that all data passed between the web server and the browser remain private and encrypted.
-The RAP Server safeguards against unencrypted sessions by forcing clients to send requests over https by sending a HTTP response header "Strict-Transport-Security" in the event attempts are made to establish a connection over HTTP.
+The RAP Server safeguards against unencrypted sessions by forcing clients to send requests over HTTPS by sending a HTTP response header "Strict-Transport-Security" in the event attempts are made to establish a connection over HTTP.

-Active Directory Account Management (ADAM) - The ADAM application communicates with an ADAM database, which is a separate database within the same SQL instances as the RAMP database.
-ADAM transfers data via Hypertext Transfer Protocol (HTTP), utilizing a single domain SSL certificate that cryptographically establishes an encrypted link the web server and a browser.
+Active Directory Account Management (ADAM): The ADAM application communicates with an ADAM database, which is a separate database within the same SQL instances as the RAMP database.
+ADAM transfers data via TLS, utilizing a single domain SSL certificate that cryptographically establishes an encrypted link the web server and a browser.
 This link ensures that all data passed between the web server and the browser remain private and encrypted.
 The RAP Server safeguards against unencrypted sessions by forcing clients to send requests over https by sending a HTTP response header "Strict-Transport-Security" in the event attempts are made to establish a connection over HTTP.
 The ADAM database updates the RAMP database within the same SQL instance - no data is transmitted outside of the database.

-SPLUNK - Data is transferred via Hypertext Transfer Protocol (HTTP), utilizing a single domain SSL certificate that cryptographically establishes an encrypted link the web server and a browser.
+OIT SPLUNK: Data is transferred via TLS, utilizing a single domain SSL certificate that cryptographically establishes an encrypted link the web server and a browser.
 This link ensures that all data passed between the web server and the browser remain private and encrypted.
 The RAP Server safeguards against unencrypted sessions by forcing clients to send requests over https by sending a HTTP response header "Strict-Transport-Security" in the event attempts are made to establish a connection over HTTP.

-Individuals - RAP is accessed via a web browser and utilizes a single domain SSL certificate that cryptographically establishes an encrypted link between a web server and a browser.
+Individual Remote Access Users: RAP is accessed via a web browser and utilizes a single domain SSL certificate that cryptographically establishes an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and the browser remain private and encrypted.
 The RAP Server safeguards against unencrypted sessions by forcing clients to send requests over https by sending a HTTP response header "Strict-Transport-Security" in the event attempts are made to establish a connection over HTTP.
 Data passed between the RAP web frontend servers and the RAP database are encrypted via TLS.

-1.3b If the information is collected on a form and is subject to the Paperwork Reduction Act, give the form's OMB control number and the agency form number.
+1.3b If the information is collected on a form and is subject to the Paperwork Reduction Act, what is the form's OMB control number and the agency form number?